SidGanesan/SidGanesan/README.md

 **Winner** | *Sep 2019.*

 Competed against New Zealand University teams in building a 3 sheet DCF and comparables model to value and provided an investment recommendation for SPK.
+I was responsible for building the 3 sheet model, using the research done by my teammates to inform my parameters.
 Analysis focused on the growth of SPK's growing cloud consulting and infrastructure business.

 ### VUWBIC Equity Valuation Competition

 **Winner** | *Jul 2019.*

 Valued and provided recommendations on WHS using a 3 sheet DCF and comparables model.
+I was responsible for building the 3 sheet model, using the research done by my teammates to inform my parameters.
 We were assessed on the complexity of our valuation model and the depth of analysis.

 ### CFA Institute Equity Research Competition

 **Participant** | *Oct 2018.*

 Presented an investment recommendation on CVT, before a panel of judges and in a valuation report as part of the VUW team.
-Implemented a stochastic valuation model based on a monte carlo simulation of honey yields to project revenue in a 3 sheet DCF.
+I was responsible for implementing a stochastic valuation model based on a monte carlo simulation of honey yields to project revenue in a 3 sheet DCF.

 Leadership